raycast/extensions/extensions/placeholder/README.md

 # Placeholder

-Easy to use, stylish placeholders from Lorem Picsum
+Easy to use, stylish placeholders from [Lorem Picsum](https://picsum.photos)

-Just add your desired image size (width & height), and you'll get a placeholder image.
+Just add your desired image size (width & height), and you'll get a stylish placeholder.

 **Preferences:**